DataSQRL/datasqrl.github.io/docs/reference/sqrl/datasqrl-spec.md

 }
 ```

-## Engines
+### Engines

 `engines` is a map of engine configurations by engine name that the compiler uses to instantiate the engines in the data pipeline.
 The DataSQRL compiler produces an integrated data pipeline against those engines.
-DataSQRL expects that a stream engine is configured.
+At a minimum, DataSQRL expects that a stream processing engine is configured.

 Engines can be enabled with the enabled-engines property.
 The default set of engines are listed below:
 ```json